 NovaTestTM P100 Portable GC (Product Introduction)

-NovaTestTM P100 is the first portable two-dimensional gas chromatography system developed for analyzing more than 50 volatile organic compounds (VOCs).
-The P100 was designed with the user in mind, in order to achieve optimal results without sacrificing efficiency or ergonomics.
-The unit boasts a powerful detection limit of 1 ppt (benzene), and the lightweight and compact design comes equipped with a built-in carrier gas bottle and battery to enable users to easily carry the P100 to the monitoring location without sacrificing precision results.
+NovaTestTM P100 is the first portable two-dimensional gas chromatography system developed for rapid analysis of complex volatile organic compounds (VOCs) with high sensitivity.
+The P100 is designed with the user in mind, in order to achieve optimal results without sacrificing efficiency or ergonomics.
+The unit boasts a superior detection limit of a few picogram (10-12 gram) for benzene, toluene, ethylbenzene, and xylene, which is equivalent to a few parts-per-trillion (ppt) concentration in 1-liter of air sample.Meanwhile, the lightweight and compact design comes with a built-in carrier gas cartridge and rechargeable battery that can last ??? hrs for high mobility and portability.

 The system is fully automated and requires minimal user input to operate.
-Testing can be initiated quickly and easily using one of several built-in methods based on the needs of the target application.
+Testing can be initiated quickly and easily using one of several built-in methods based on the target application.
 This allows for anyone to effectively use the P100 system without extensive knowledge of GC theory.
-Simplistic instructions along with a streamlined software will generate an intuitive report on the detected gases and their respective concentrations.
+Simplistic instructions along with a streamlined software will generate an intuitive and customizable report on the detected gases and their respective concentrations.

-Users can also customize and run their own methods using the ‘Advanced Test’ function for the specific application.
+Users can also customize and run their own methods using the ‘Advanced Test’ function for specific applications.

-The versatility of the P100 is simply unmatched, as it obtains results in a virtually infinite number of media; this includes vapors as well as liquid applications.
+The versatility of the P100 is simply unmatched and can analyze the analytes in various media such as vapor and liquid.
 This alone solidifies the NovaTestTM P100 as a much more accessible solution to any GC application compared to other commercially available gas chromatography devices.